MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

   SUCCESS

-Configure BSP connection in MicroEJ Application
+Configure BSP Connection in MicroEJ Application
 -----------------------------------------------

 This step describes how to configure the BSP connection for the HelloWorld MicroEJ Application and how to build the MicroEJ Application that will run on the target device.